arishboteco/Inventory-App/docs/development/COMPREHENSIVE_FEATURE_REVIEW.md

 ## 🎊 **CONCLUSION**

-**Your Django Inventory Application is exceptionally well-built with:**
+**Your Django Inventory Prolication is exceptionally well-built with:**

 ### **Outstanding Features** ⭐